DjangoGirls/tutorial/python_introduction/README.md

     ...         print('Hi anonymous!')
     ...

-As you can see, we needed to put two spaces before the `print` function, because `if` needs to know what should happen when the condition is met.
+As you can see, we needed to put two indents before the `print` function, because `if` needs to know what should happen when the condition is met.
 Let's see how it works now:

     >>> hi()
         Traceback (most recent call last):